-DESIGNATION PURPOSE AND ATTRIBUTES RESIDENTIAL Multifamily • Purpose: To provide intentional locations for apartments and condominiums in Sherwood West. • Housing Types: Apartments, condominiums, townhomes, triplexes, and quadplexes would be permitted in this designation. • Density: 16.8-24 dwelling units/acre (based on High Density Residential [HDR] zone).
-Middle Housing • Purpose: To provide intentional locations for specific middle housing choices of duplexes, townhomes, and cottage clusters.
+DESIGNATION PURPOSE AND ATTRIBUTES RESIDENTIAL Multifamily • Purpose: To provide intentional locations for apartments and condominiums in Sherwood West. • Housing Types: Apartments, condominiums, townhomes, triplexes, and quadplexes would be permitted in this designation.
+Density: 16.8-24 dwelling units/acre (based on High Density Residential [HDR] zone).
+Middle Housing Purpose: To provide intentional locations for specific middle housing choices of duplexes, townhomes, and cottage clusters.
 These middle housing types are most favored by the CAC and Sherwood community, and would provide different housing choices-including options for more affordable homeownership as compared to single detached dwellings.
 Housing Types: Duplexes, townhomes, and cottage clusters would be permitted in this designation.
-Density: 5.5-11 dwelling units/acre Cottage Cluster Purpose: To provide intentional locations for cottage cluster housing. • Housing Types: This designation would only allow cottage cluster housing.
+Density: 5.5-11 dwelling units/acre Cottage Cluster Purpose: To provide intentional locations for cottage cluster housing.
+Housing Types: This designation would only allow cottage cluster housing.
 Cottage clusters are groupings of relatively small homes clustered around a shared courtyard or open space.
 Their smaller footprints and shared amenities can make cottage cluster housing appealing to many seniors, small households, and first-time homebuyers.
 Density: 12.8-16 dwelling units/acre Neighborhood Designations Purpose: To provide land for a range of single and middle housing types, ensuring open space with each project.
-Housing Types: These are the designations for single detached homes; by law, the full range of middle housing (duplexes, triplexes, quadplexes, townhouses, and cottage clusters) must also be allowed (with design standards). • Densities: See below.
-(Note that state law limits how cities can regulate density for middle housing.)
+Housing Types: These are the designations for single detached homes; by law, the full range of middle housing (duplexes, triplexes, quadplexes, townhouses, and cottage clusters) must also be allowed unless following a Master Planned Community pursuant to OAR 660-046-0205(2)(b). • Densities: See below.